 Why does Solutel recommend implementing the SASE model in cloud security?

-How does the CISCO SASE security model help businesses?
+How does CISCO's SASE security model help businesses?

 - By reducing costs and complexity, using a single platform reduces IT costs and resources and minimizes the number of security products.

 - Providing centralized orchestration and optimization of applications in real time.
-Increasing the effectiveness of network and security personnel.
+Increasing the effectiveness of security personnel and the network.

-- Helping to ensure perfect access for users.
+- Helping to ensure seamless access for users.

 - Enabling more secure mobile and remote access.

-- Restricting access based on the identity of the user, device and application.
+- Restricting access based on user identity, device, and application.

 - Improving security by applying a consistent policy.

-- Higher performance – easily connect to wherever your resources are.
+- Higher performance: Easily connect anywhere your resources are.

-- Zero Trust: complete session protection, regardless of whether a user is inside or outside the corporate network.
+- Zero Trust – Full session protection, regardless of whether a user is inside or outside the corporate network.

-- Threat Prevention – Full content inspection built in.
+- Threat Prevention: Comprehensive content inspection built in.

-- Data protection: prevent unauthorized access and abuse of confidential data.
+- Data protection: prevent unauthorized access and abuse of sensitive data.